cesarvr/blog/content/post/image-streams.md

 node-server-1-pdjkc   1/1       Running     0           1m
 ```

-Our image has been deployed into a container inside a pod, think of pod like as set of one or many containers and they role is to enforce common rules between them and make them look like a single entity.
+Our container is up and running inside a pod.
+A pod is like as set of one or many containers and they role is to make them look like a single entity.
+Now that we've our application running, let check our Deployment config state.

-We can check the state of our DeploymentConfig by running:

 ```
 oc get dc